fuglaro/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 Sprites can also be animated like a gif!

 Animated Sprites have multiple frames inside that be switched.
-This can be used to make animations with a flip-booking effect.
+This can be used to make animations with a flip-book effect.

 ---